stewartpark/c-hjkl/README.md

 # c-hjkl

-c-hjkl remaps Ctrl + HJKL into arrow keys on Linux.
+c-hjkl remaps Ctrl + hjkl into arrow keys on Linux.
 (X11/Wayland/Console)

 ## Why did you make this?